 pm2 – Production Runtime and Process Manager for Node.js Applications

 If you’re just looking for the vitals on your Node.js processes, and you’re using PM2 to start them, a simple

 pm2 log will show the node application logs.

-netstat – Network Utility Tool to Displays
+netstat – Network Utility Tool to Display Ports

 The Netstat utility is great for showing open and waiting connections on your Linux box.
 My favorite is

 sudo netstat -tulpn which shows a list of listening ports and processes.

 Hey!
 This isn’t a system-monitoring utility.
 No, but a tomato isn’t a vegetable, either.

 The reason I included this little utility is that it’s very helpful in determining if a site (or Node application) is available without going through firewalls, redirects, and other obstacles.